Jump to a section:

 Introduction

 The International Human Rights Clinic at USC Gould School of Law gives students the opportunity to work on projects and cases, both local and international, which confront the most pressing human rights concerns of our day.
-Under the supervision of Clinic Director Professor Hannah Garry, students seek justice on behalf of victims, hold perpetrators of serious human rights abuses accountable and work towards progressive development of the law.
+Under the supervision of Clinic Interim Director Professor Henna Pithia, students seek justice on behalf of victims, hold perpetrators of serious human rights abuses accountable and work towards progressive development of the law.
 Through this experience, students acquire knowledge and skills for effective international lawyering and human rights advocacy while supporting the critical work of human rights advocates and organizations worldwide.
 Our work is often undertaken in partnership with international courts and tribunals, nongovernmental organizations, nonprofits, academic institutions, think tanks and law firms, as well as individual advocates.

 From war crimes and genocide to human trafficking and crimes against humanity, human rights violations are some of the most urgent and devastating issues facing our global society.
 By engaging in this high-impact field and learning to apply international law as a tool for social justice, you can make a real difference in the world.